Skip to main contentSkip to main content

 Carlos Sainz in the ground-effect era

-Carlos Sainz navigated the ground-effect era with Ferrari, securing his maiden F1 win and showcasing remarkable consistency and strategic acumen, ultimately leading to a pivotal move to Williams for 2025.
+Carlos Sainz navigated the ground-effect era with Ferrari, securing his maiden F1 victory and demonstrating consistent performance before a significant move to Williams for 2025.

 • GROUND-EFFECT